Vladimir Conde Reche

 My teaching is driven by the belief that the arts are part of our lives as much as any other subject.
 They enrich our capacities for creative action and reflection fomenting thoughtful communication.
 Starting with the premise that we see and engage with the world and with one another in varied ways, I encourage students to be actively, physically, mentally and when appropriate, vocally involved in courses.
 They can then embody and own the acquired knowledge so that it translates to their daily lives.

-Hector Zaraspe has mentored me from at the beginning of my professional career and from his example I teach that a dance class is more than an exercise in mastering steps and concepts.
+Hector Zaraspe has mentored me at the beginning of my professional career and from his example I teach that a dance class is more than an exercise in mastering steps and concepts.
 With an extensive training in ballet and my background in Graham, Limón, and Taylor techniques, I teach classes in Ballet, Modern Dance, and choreography aligning traditional and contemporary disciplines, applying the necessary approaches to guide dancers of the current generation towards the demands of present performance arenas.

 My technique classes offer a clear and functional architecture for the body.
 Ballet classes focus on the form and functionality of its classical form above and beyond any particular style.
 This open approach, focused on the functionality of movement, makes ballet appropriate for a wider range of body types.
 The stress on functionality, mechanics and organic movement also make a strong connection to the approach in my modern/contemporary classes.
 My classes focus on developing a correct basic position, endurance and speed, coordination, musicality, differentiation of movement qualities, transitions between diverse movements, and the use of weight.
 Through encouragement and disciplined class work students undergo a process of self-discovery, learning the way to develop artistry through dance, professionalism changes from goal to reality.